Mary, a 9-year-old student from Liberia in our program

 “I’ve evaluated the Luminos Fund’s programs in Ethiopia over a number of years and want to emphasize their impact educating out-of-school children as well as the great promise of the Ethiopian government to adopt the Luminos model in its own classrooms.
 Especially given Ethiopia’s focus on accelerated education through the COVID-19 pandemic and eventual recovery, Luminos’s programs and this type of NGO-government collaboration can serve as a model for resilient, transformative education during and after crises.”

-– Dr. Kwame Akyeampong, Professor of International Education and Development at the Centre for International Education, University of Sussex (UK)
+– Dr. Kwame Akyeampong, Professor of International Education and Development at The Open University (formerly Professor of International Education and Development at the Centre for International Education, University of Sussex, UK)

-During COVID-19, Luminos pivoted our programs quickly to support our students' continued learning at home, as well as to provide relief to vulnerable families and communities.
-In Ethiopia, the Luminos team is working closely with the Ethiopian Ministry of Education, UNICEF, and other development partners to help the Ethiopian government implement its national education response plan for COVID-19, and is very heartened that the plan prioritizes accelerated education.
-In Liberia, our team has distributed learning materials to students for home-based learning and provided their families with handwashing soap, detergent, and bags of rice.
-While distributing supplies in remote communities, our team speaks with families to provide important health guidance.
+During COVID-19, Luminos pivoted our programs quickly to support our students' continued learning at home and through "micro classes" (small, distanced groups of students), as well as to provide relief to vulnerable families and communities.
+In Ethiopia, the Luminos team is working with the Ethiopian Ministry of Education, UNICEF, and other development partners to help the Ethiopian government implement its national education response plan for COVID-19, and is very heartened that the plan prioritizes accelerated education.
+In Liberia, our team distributed learning materials to students for home-based learning and provided their families with handwashing soap, detergent, and bags of rice.
+While distributing supplies in remote communities, our team spoke with families to provide important health guidance.

-UNESCO reports that the number of children out of school due to COVID-19 has surpassed 1 billion.
-With roughly 9 out of 10 children out of school globally, Luminos students, parents, and communities are not alone in the vast challenges we currently face.
+UNICEF reports that roughly one-third of schoolchildren globally have not been reached with remote learning during COVID-19.
+With roughly 9 in 10 children out of school at COVID's height, Luminos students, parents, and communities are not alone in the vast challenges we currently face.
 However, crises like COVID-19 impact vulnerable populations disproportionately and there will be a long road to recovery.
 Our work at Luminos has never been more important.